 - Be unable to afford to study at a UK university without this scholarship

 - Have provided all supporting documentation in the required format

 You must apply for the MSc in Sustainable Agriculture and Food Security programme at the Royal Agricultural University by submitting an online application.
 Applications are due to open for this course by mid-December 2023.

-For queries relating to an application to Royal Agricultural University please contact: [email protected].
+For queries relating to an application to Royal Agricultural University please contact: email@example.com.